 - Key binding – 2.25U and larger keys getting stuck.
 Possible fixes:

-- Gently wiggle the key post (the part that goes into the stabilizer insert) a few times in the direction of the left and right sides of the key if you were to look at the key as oriented on a keyboard – seems to eliminate binding when the extreme edges of a key are pressed.
+- After squeezing, gently wiggle the key post (the part that goes into the stabilizer insert) a few times in the direction of the left and right sides of the key if you were to look at the key as oriented on a keyboard – seems to eliminate binding when the extreme edges of a key are pressed.
 Be very gentle as this is the easiest part to break on a key!

 - Burnish back side of barrel with spring – use model m nut driver.